Springrollsare1/Godot-player2d-movement-/README.md

 # Godot-player2d-movement-
-This is for people getting introduced to godot, so they caan make playerd move! very basic scripts!
+This is for people getting introduced to godot, so they can make players move! very basic scripts!